-Annual Water Quality Report for the period of January 1 to December 31, 2020 For more information regarding this report contact: This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
-Name Jeremy Farrar Phone(812) 874-2212, ext.
-1 POSEYVILLE MUNICIPAL WATER DEPARTMENT is Ground Water Este informe contiene información muy importante sobre el agua que usted bebe.
-Tradúzcalo ó hable con alguien que lo entienda bien.

-Town Board Meetings are held on the second Tuesday of each month at 5:30pm in the Conference Room of the Poseyville Town Hall located at: 38 W. Main Street, Poseyville, IN 47633.
+We are pleased to present to you the Annual Water Quality Report (Consumer Confidence Report) for the year, for the period of January 1 to December 31, 2023.
+This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
+(Este informe contiene información muy importante sobre su agua potable.
+Tradúzcalo o hable con alguien que lo entienda bien).
+Town Board Meetings are held on the 2nd Tuesday of the month at the Town Hall in Poseyville at 5:30 pm